top of page

 Our Story

 Welcome to the Eastern Band of the Appalachian Nation.
-We are the people of the great Shaconage or the 'Land of the Blue Smoke."

 These great people were composed of matrilineal clans that formed a powerful alliance in Western North Carolina, South Carolina and through intermarriage with neighboring clans, Virginia.
 Historically, the women of the Mvskoke-Creek and Cherokee County, SC owned the family property, reared the children and held seats on the high council.

-During the European invasion, many of the tribes of the Appalachian Mvscoke Creek Confederacy joined the Cherokee Nation Alliance for more protection in numbers, while other towns such as Hendersonville, chose to remain independent.
+During the European invasion, many of the tribes of the Appalachian Mvscoke Creek Confederacy formed and joined the Cherokee Nation Alliance for more protection in numbers, while other towns such as Hendersonville, chose to remain independent.
 Due to numerous wars, sieges, slavery and the Trail of Tears many families of the Mvskoke (Creek) Confederacy were forced to assimilate into the landscape of the Mountains and forcibly adopt Scot-Irish surnames.

 White washed history has attempted to erase the legacy and present-day existence of the clans of the Mvscoke (Creek) Confederacy but we are here, reclaiming our story.
 The Eastern Band of the Apalwahči.